 News and Updates

 NCDOT has selected 12 alternatives for detailed study.
 They include two that will upgrade existing U.S. 17, four alternatives on a new location and two new location/upgrade existing "hybrid" alternatives.
+Descriptions of the 12 detailed study alternatives and a map illustrating those alternatives can be found here.

 These alternatives were selected for their potential to fulfill the project's purpose while minimizing impacts to the human and natural environment.
 The decision was based on a rigorous comparison of a wide range of alternatives and involved input from the public, the environmental resource and regulatory agencies and local governments.